QMCPACK/qmcpack/docs/additional_tools.rst

 ``molden2qmc`` is a tool used to convert molden files into an HDF5 file with the QMCPACK format.
 Molden2qmc is a single program that can use multiple different quantum chemistry codes.
-It is python code developed by Vladimir Konjkov originally for the CASINO code but then extended to qmcpack.
+It is python code developed by Vladimir Konjkov originally for the CASINO code but then extended to QMCPACK.
 This tool can be found at https://github.com/gjohnson3/molden2qmc.git.

 Using molden2qmc